The Travels Blog

 Vinted has become a popular app to sell on for many years and has grown in popularity.
 I ventured onto Vinted in 2023 to clear some of my wardrobes that had accidentally (on purpose) expanded due to me purchasing a little too many clothes because I needed to revamp my style.

 To be able to repurpose items people liked was wonderful, either the clothes weren’t my style, didn’t fit anymore, and someone else could enjoy them, I felt it was more eco-friendly, and it was great that the shipping wasn’t from the seller’s side and we could print out labels.
-Whether you want to earn some extra money for Christmas, use the money for a holiday, or simply clear your wardrobe.
-It felt like a great app for ease.

 Did you know Vinted has been around since 2008?
 Yep, it was founded in 2008.
 Another fun fact according to Business Of Apps: Vinted VS Depop “Vinted has outsold Depop in every year since 2019, and had over four times its competitor’s revenue in 2022 at €370.2 million compared to Depop’s €91.2 million.”